Aranil/knp/README.md

 # knp

-A Workflow to automate the Landsat-8 image masking and retrieving of vegetation indices by means of EASI Modelling in Python 2.7 (PCI Geomatics 2018, tested with version 2018 2018-09-27).
+A Workflow to automate Landsat-8 image processing and calculation of vegetation indices by means of EASI Modelling (Python 2.7, PCI Geomatics 2018).

 This Workflow includes follow steps
 - cloud and water masking based on PQA file (main.py)
 - mosaicking of different paths (main.py)
 - calculation of indices (indices.py)
 - export as GeoTiff file

-This work was done in frame of the internship at the Centre for Geographical Analysis (CGA, Stellenbosch University) and at Friedrich-Schiller-University Jena from 02.09.2017 until 08.02.2018.
+This work was done in frame of the internship at Friedrich-Schiller-University Jena (& Centre for Geographical Analysis (CGA), Stellenbosch University) from 02.09.2017 until 08.02.2018.

 Many thanks to Chris Coetzee (chriscz) for teaching me Python and contributing to this project.